hasangzc/Covid19-data-analysis-and-forecasting-model/README.md

 <img src="visualization_results/LocationPlots/case_death_compare.png" width=800 height=400>

 ### Model and Train
 The KerasTrainer class was created using the object-oriented program in the model.py file.
 It can be tested and results visualized using the visualize_predicts and is_testing arguments.
+After the train process, the model is saved in the saved_model folder with the .pkl extension.
 ```python3 train.py --is_testing --visualize_predicts```

 Result Plot;